RSCHAIN/REIMPLEMENTATION_UNISWAP_V2/README.md

 # REIMPLEMENTATION_UNISWAP_V2

-Cette application été mise en place pour permettre les échanges de cryptomonnaies en local.
-C'est en quelque sorte une copie du projet Uniswap.
-Elle a été mise en place a partir des fonctions de base du projet réel.
-Et c'est seulement la réalisation de la partie back-end.
+This application was set up to allow local cryptocurrency exchanges.
+It is a kind of copy of the Uniswap project.
+It has been implemented from the basic functions of the real project.
+And this is only the realization of the back-end part.

-## Technoloigie
+## Technoloigy

 *Javascript

 *Node JS

-## Prerequis
+## Prerequisites

-* Avoir des connaissances sur la blockchain et les cryptomonnaies.
+* Knowledge of blockchain and cryptocurrencies.

-* Installation Node JS
+* Installation of Node JS

-* Installation du module fs de Node JS
+* Installation of the fs module of Node JS

-* Installation du module Prompt de Node JS
+* Installation of the Prompt module of Node JS

-## Fonctionnement
+## How it works

-*Faire le choix entre la vente et l'achat de tokens.

-Une fois le choix effectué,

-*Entrez le token que l'on souhaite echanger(acheter ou vendre) et celui souhaité recevoir.

-*Entrez le montant d'entré ou le montant de sortir.

-À la suite, les montants equivaut suite aux échanges sont affichés et ajoutés aux comptes correspondant.

-## Exécution du projet
-Assurez d'avoir bien installez node Js.

-Ainsi dans votre terminal, il vous suffira de faire :

-*node (le nom du fichier principal), ici UniswapV2Library.js, Entrez et le programme est lancé.

-## Etat du projet
-Le projet est encore en développement.
+*Make a choice between buying and selling tokens.

+Once the choice is made,

+*Enter the token you want to exchange (buy or sell) and the one you want to receive.

+*Enter the amount of entry or the amount of exit.

+Then, the amounts equivocal following the exchanges are displayed and added to the corresponding accounts.

+## Execution of the project

+Make sure you have node Js installed.

+So in your terminal, you will just have to do :

+*node (the name of the main file), here UniswapV2Library.js, Enter and the program is launched.

+## Status of the project
+The project is still under development.